WLUB/OpcodeOdyssey/Readme.md

 ```bash
 make all
 ```
-This will generate the object file `main.o` and the executable `main`.
+This will generate the object files and the executable `main`.

 ## How to Play